MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaDomainVerificationDnsRecord.md

 Read-only.
   \[IsOptional \<Boolean?\>\]: If false, this record must be configured by the customer at the DNS host for Microsoft Online Services to operate correctly with the domain.
   \[Label \<String\>\]: Value used when configuring the name of the DNS record at the DNS host.
-  \[RecordType \<String\>\]: Indicates what type of DNS record this entity represents.The value can be one of the following: CName, Mx, Srv, Txt.
+  \[RecordType \<String\>\]: Indicates what type of DNS record this entity represents.
+The value can be one of the following: CName, Mx, Srv, Txt.
-  \[SupportedService \<String\>\]: Microsoft Online Service or feature that has a dependency on this DNS record.Can be one of the following values: null, Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline, SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
+  \[SupportedService \<String\>\]: Microsoft Online Service or feature that has a dependency on this DNS record.
+Can be one of the following values: null, Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline, SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
   \[Ttl \<Int32?\>\]: Value to use when configuring the time-to-live (ttl) property of the DNS record at the DNS host.
 Not nullable.